Review and Dispute Period: July 14 – August 27, 2014

 Note: Medical residents are excluded from the definition of physicians for the purpose of this program.

 Do Physicians Have to Participate in Open Payments?

 Physicians are not required to register with or send any information to Open Payments.
 However, to make sure we have the right information, we do encourage physicians to:

 - Become familiar with the information that will be reported about physicians.

 - Keep records of all payments and other transfers of value received from applicable manufacturers or applicable GPOs (physicians can use the Open Payments Mobile for Physicians app to track payments and other transfers of value they receive from applicable manufacturers and applicable GPOs throughout the year).

-- Register with CMS’ Open Payments system in early 2014 and subscribe to the listserve to receive updates regarding the program.
+- Register with CMS’ Open Payments system and subscribe to the listserv to receive updates regarding the program.

 - Look at the information applicable manufacturers and applicable GPOs submit on physician’s behalf.